PythonRSAS/pythonrsas.github.io/_posts/2020-01-07-2-T-Tests---Signal-to-Noise.md

 tag: Machine Learning in Practice
 category: "machine learning"
 title: "T Tests - Signal to Noise"
-description: Review of t-tests as a signal to noise test, and its "re-branding" as AB testing
+description: Born as a method to analyze and ensure consistency in beer qualities, t-test is a signal to noise test, and has been "re-branding" as AB testing
 author: Sarah Chen
 image: images/posts/photos/IMG-0646.JPG
 ---